Actions and Triggers

 Binary dependencies

 If you have non-python dependencies (called “binary dependencies”), you can specify them in the dependencies field of the ryax_metadata.yaml file.
-It is possible that some python actions require a binary dependency to work, like opencv.
-You can look for all supported dependencies, and their version, here.
-Some binaries might not work as Ryax run your code in a containerized and secured environment.
+It is possible that some actions require a binary dependency to work, like opencv of git.
+We use the Nix package manager to install these dependencies.
+You can look for all supported dependencies, and their version, in the nixpkgs search tool.

 Metadata file